Networkhost()

 code

-1sudo systemctl enable myagent 2sudo systemctl start myagent
+sudo systemctl enable myagent sudo systemctl start myagent

 Ready to Host Your Agents?